 For the Spicy Simple Syrup

-- In a small saucepan over medium heat, add the grapefruit juice, jalapeno, and lime juice.
+- In a small saucepan over medium heat, add grapefruit juice, jalapeno, and lime juice.
 Bring to a boil.1 cup grapefruit juice, 2 tablespoons lime juice, 1 jalapeno

 - Whisk mixture and slowly pour in sugar.
 Continue to mix until sugar has dissolved.1 cup granulated sugar